weibb123/Engineering-on-Google-Cloud/README.md

 # Data-with-Google-Cloud

-Data analysis on Google Cloud
+A project to learn about essential features on Google Cloud.

+## Tech Stack Used:
+CloudSQL, Cloud Compute Engine(VM Creation), Python, Flask, Cloud Logging, PubSub